Breaking the Capacity Bottleneck in Model-Heterogeneous Federated Learning via Gradual Model Restoration: Preliminary: Model-Heterogeneous Federated Learning

 \section{Preliminary: Model-Heterogeneous Federated Learning}

-We consider a federated learning system with a central server and $C$ heterogeneous clients, each holding a local dataset $D=\{D_1,\dots,D_C\}$ and possessing different computation and communication budgets.
-To keep training speeds comparable across devices, model-heterogeneous FL assigns \emph{smaller sub-models} to bandwidth-constrained clients (BCCs), while bandwidth-abundant clients (BACs) train larger ones.
+We consider a FL system with a central server and $C$ heterogeneous clients, with client set $\mathcal{C}=\{1,\dots,C\}$.
+Each client $i\in\mathcal{C}$ holds a local dataset $D_i$ and possesses a different communication budget.
+To keep training speeds comparable across devices, MHFL assigns \emph{smaller sub-models} to BCCs, while bandwidth-abundant clients train larger ones.